 Next time I go to Egypt I’d totally do one of those luxury cruises down The Nile though – they look lush!

 Gambia regularly tops the best winter sun destinations, thanks to the fact it’s 29-34 year round, and December is dry season.

-I went in December a few years ago and can remember nothing but heat.
+I went in December a few years ago and can remember nothing but heat when it comes to the winter weather.
 You can find out more about what I got up to in the Gambia here.

 Ok, not been, ever, but Jordan is my DREAM.

-I was totally going to go this year, and still hope to go by the end of the year, but it all depends on… y’know.
+I was totally going to go in 2020, and still hope to go by the end of the year, but it all depends on… y’know.
 THE VIRUS.
 I really want to join a trip going from north to south by bike, but we shall see.